 Whether you are a commercial property owner, property manager or general contractor understanding the warranties available for commercial roofing is important to know before you sign a contract with a commercial roofing contractor.

 Commercial roof replacements are large investments.
 Choosing the right warranty for your commercial property is important.
 With the different warranties available, what’s included and what’s not included in the warranties can be confusing.

-We know there’re some misconceptions about commercial roof warranties.
+We know there are some misconceptions about commercial roof warranties.
 What’s included?
 What’s excluded?
 How do they benefit you or not?
 We want to clear it up.
 To ensure you get the best protection for your investment.

 So in this article, to help you better understand the roof warranties that are available for any commercial roofing project, we are going to cover the following:

 By the end of this article, you’ll have all the commercial roof warranty knowledge you need.
-And hopefully, you’ll be ready to make the best decision possible for your upcoming commercial roofing project.
+And hopefully, you’ll be able to make the best decision possible for your upcoming commercial roofing project.

 Let’s dive right in!

 An NDL warranty is a commercial roof warranty that is provided directly to the owner or owners of a commercial building.
 It’s every manufacturer's top-of-the-line warranty.
-So if you have heard, A Carlisle NDL warranty, Versico NDL warranty, GAF NDL warranty, or any of the other commercial roofing manufacturers you can be assured that these warranties are the same.
+So if you have heard of a Carlisle NDL warranty, Versico NDL warranty, GAF NDL warranty, or any of the other commercial roofing manufacturers you can be assured that these warranties are the same.
 An NDL roof warranty is also referred to by some manufacturers as a Total System Warranty.
 They’re the same, just another name.

 An NDL warranty or Total Sytems warranty can range anywhere from 10 to 30 years.
 The most popular and widely used NDL warranty is a 20-year NDL warranty.
 Think about it, 20 years is a long time for anything to last under the grueling sun and rain storms.